 Action: Fully implemented iStation Reading Program for K-2 students.
-Evidence: Student data available on site.

 Action: Hired Reading Specialist and two instructional aides.
-Evidence: Personnel Records/Files

 Successes:

 As demonstrated in the chart above, growth and proficiency in Reading increased from 40.9% ("Falls Far Below") in 2015-16 to above 80% in 2017-18 and 2018-19 to earn an "Exceeds" and "Meets" rating in the third and fourth years of the charter contract term.